 With our busy lives in these modern times, it's much quicker and more convenient to hop into an invigorating shower, rather than having to spend time filling a bath for our morning wash.

 A combined L shaped shower bath.
 The best of both worlds

 The days when whole families took it turns to have a weekly wash in the tub are gone and people now expect a shower to be in place pretty much wherever they live.
 And for those with restricted mobility, such as the elderly, climbing into a bath simply isn't practical.

 However, for those of us who still love our baths, this doesn't mean our options are cut down.
 On the contrary!
 In fact, these days there are more options than ever.

 Whilst a shower potentially takes up less space, a bathtub may still be a necessity, especially when it comes to young children who need their daily bath routine, and as we get older, a bath is very welcome addition when it comes to soothing away those aches and pains.

 With specially designed shower baths, that come with extra space at the shower end and a screen to prevent splashing, coupled with robust and beautiful tiling, you can have the best of both worlds when it comes to bathing and showering.
 Even a regular straight bath can be adapted with a handy folding bath screen, to house a modern shower.

 The great thing is, these days, there is a choice to suit almost anyone when it comes to the design of your bathroom.

 A walk in shower enclosure opens up your bathroom space and gives you a luxury experience

 If it's a shower you're after, there are now a variety of walk-in shower enclosures, which come with very low shower trays and no doors, to help aid accessibility.
 You can even choose to create a wetroom which means no shower tray is required at all.
-This may be a more costly option as it will require the room to be waterproofed, but in the long run there are many benefits and it can add value to your home - especially where you have two bathrooms.
+This may be a more costly option as it will require the room to be waterproofed, but in the long run there are many benefits and it can add value to your home—especially where you have 2 bathrooms.